P-rth/Ultragrid/README.md

+### **Ultragrid** is an enhanced, customizable version of the classic Tic-Tac-Toe game that supports variable board sizes, advanced gameplay modes, and a modern terminal-based user interface using C++ and FTXUI.

 UltraGrid reimagines Tic-Tac-Toe with:
 - **Nested Grid System**: 3×3 grid of smaller 3×3 boards
 - **Dynamic UI/UX**: Animated terminal interface with color gradients